emory-libraries/aspace-deployment/README.md

 ```
 Hi,

-We would like to deploy [version_to_deploy] of the Emory ArchivesSpace plugin to Emory's ArchivesSpace Test environment.
+We would like to deploy a new version of the Emory ArchivesSpace plugin to Emory's ArchivesSpace [environment name] environment.
 Attached are the files needed for the deploy:

 - config.rb: lists all the configuration variables of the plugin.
 - plugins.yml: lists the plugins to include.
 Each plugin has a name, git tag/branch, and git repository URL.